chrys-hub/chrys-hub/README.md

 # :wave: Hello there
-My name Is Chrysna Ardy Putra Pratama.
+My name Is Chrys.
 I'm from East java, Indonesia

 About me:
 - I like doing interesting stuff for studying, if you got a personal project and you need a hand,you can reach me